jschnab/systems_design/url_shortening/README.md

 for this project.

-To create a URL alias, the user can fill the following HTML form (the rest of the HTML page is ommitted for brevity):
+To create a URL alias, the user can fill the following HTML form (the rest of the HTML page is omitted for brevity):

 ```
 <form method="post">